Surf-travel-packing-tips

 Lay your clothes down with the largest items on the bottom, pile them up, fold them once in half, then roll them into a tube.
 Fold and roll.

-There’s no point in folding up your clothes as they will no doubt get creased, whilst taking up valuable space and That compact little tube of beaters and boardies should sit in one third of your hand luggage nicely.
+There’s no point in folding up your clothes as they will no doubt get creased, whilst taking up valuable space and that compact little tube of beaters and boardies should sit in 1/3 of your hand luggage nicely.

 4. Three is the magic number